ajdemski/MyPizzaParlor/README.md

 ```
 Describe: PizzaParlor()
-Test 1: "It should calculate the price base on the size of the pizza"
+Test 1: "It should calculate the price base on the size and toppings selected by the user"
-Code: PizzaParlor("small");
+Code: PizzaParlor(size, toppings);
 Expected Output: undefined
 ```
 ```
-Describe:
+Describe: PizzaParlor()
-Test 2:
+Test 2: "It should return the price of the small size"
-Code:
+Code: PizzaParlor("small")
-Expected Output:
+Expected Output: 5;
 ```
 ```
 Describe:
-Test 3:
+Test 3: "It should return the price of the medium size"
-Code:
+Code: PizzaParlor("medium")
-Expected Output:
+Expected Output: 10;
 ```
 ```
 Describe: